jonathaneeckhout/cwars/design/game/Units.md

 Craftsmen craft items such as axes, bows, spears, and wooden shields, as well as assemble leather armor.
 Their workshop serves as the backbone of your army’s equipment production, ensuring soldiers are properly armed and protected.

+## Caravan
+The Caravan is a special starting unit granted to every new player.
+It serves as the foundation of your first settlement and represents your initial foothold in the world of Cwars.

+The Caravan can move across the world to help players find a safe or strategically valuable location.
+Once a suitable spot is chosen, the player can deploy the Caravan.
+Deploying it permanently converts the caravan into the player's first settlement core, creating:

+- 1 Storage
+- 3 Serves
+- 3 Builders
+- 15 Gold

+After deployment, the Caravan disappears, and the newly spawned workers and Storage form the basis of your emerging economy.
+Protecting these first units is crucial, as they determine your early survival.